-- 1) The strength of the narrative in explaining the potential impact of the proposed activities in the 2019 Implementation Plan Narrative on the stages of the HIV care continuum. - 2) The potential for proposed core medical and support services to address needs identified across the state/territory, and achieve positive client-level health outcomes across the HIV care continuum. - 3) The potential for the proposed project to successfully address health disparities and the needs of emerging populations, address unmet need, and reduce the number of persons out of care. - 4) The completeness of proposed outcome measures in the 2019 Implementation Plan Narrative for assessing the impact of services on the HIV care continuum, viral suppression, and positive client-level health outcomes.
+- 1) The strength of the narrative in explaining the potential impact of the proposed activities in the 2020 implementation plan narrative on the stages of the HIV care continuum. - The potential for proposed core medical and support services to address needs identified across the state/territory, and achieve positive client-level health outcomes across the HIV care continuum.

+- 3) The potential for the proposed project to successfully address health disparities and the needs of new or emerging populations, address unmet need, and reduce the number of persons out of care. - 4) The completeness of proposed outcome measures in the 2020 implementation plan narrative for assessing the impact of services on the HIV care continuum, viral suppression, and positive client-level health outcomes.

-Criteria 5: RESOURCES/CAPABILITIES (5 points) - Corresponds to Section IV's Project Narrative - Implementation Plan Narrative, Evaluation and Technical Support Capacity, and Organizational Information (IV, 2, ii)
+Criterion 5: RESOURCES/CAPABILITIES (5 points) - Corresponds to Section IV's Project Narrative - Implementation Plan Narrative, Evaluation and Technical Support Capacity, and Organizational Information (See Section IV.2.ii)

-The extent to which project personnel are qualified by training and/or experience to implement and ensure success of the project.
+The extent to which project personnel proposed in the budget are qualified by training and/or experience to implement and ensure success of the project.
 The extent to which the capabilities of the applicant organization, and the quality and availability of facilities and personnel, demonstrate an ability to fulfill the needs and requirements of the proposed project:

-- 1) The appropriateness of the staffing plan and the knowledge/expertise of key personnel for meeting program expectations, implementing and evaluating the proposed project, and ensuring a positive impact. - 2) The strength of proposed methods (including measures, tools, timeframes, and staff) for monitoring progress, evaluating outcomes, and achieving continuous quality improvement in meeting the objectives and activities included in the 2019 Implementation Plan Narrative.
+- 1) The appropriateness of the staffing plan and the knowledge/expertise of key personnel for meeting program expectations, implementing and evaluating the proposed project, and ensuring a positive impact. - 2) The strength of proposed methods (including measures, tools, timeframes, and staff) for monitoring progress, evaluating outcomes, and achieving continuous quality improvement in meeting the objectives and activities included in the 2020 implementation plan narrative.

-Criterion 6: SUPPORT REQUESTED (15 points) - Corresponds to Section IV's Project Narrative - Needs Assessment, Implementation Plan Narrative, Budget and Budget Narrative (IV, 2, ii-iv)
+Criterion 6: SUPPORT REQUESTED (15 points) - Corresponds to Section IV's Project Narrative - Needs Assessment, Implementation Plan Narrative, Budget and Budget Narrative (See Sections IV.2.ii-iv)